WhatsApp Alternative for Enterprises

 Software that is created with consumers in mind is typically hazardous because security is not normally integrated into these types of applications.
 Recent events of data breaches from those applications are attesting to this.
 It’s imperative for GDPR and data protection that they become secure.
 The frequency of malicious mobile attacks is only expected to increase, and it’s becoming even more problematic to protect mobile devices.

 Clearly, safeguarding data must be more of a priority, and there are now reliable ways to do so.
-There’s no getting around it – it’s essential to have a secure WhatsApp alternative for enterprises
+There’s no getting around it – it’s essential to have a secure WhatsApp alternative for enterprises.
+Whatsapp for business GDPR issues are rife and must be avoided at all costs.

 No Administrative Power

-Secure chat administration for an enterprise is necessary.
+Secure chat administration for an enterprise is necessary – which isn’t possible when considering the WhatsApp for business GDPR issues.
 When mobile applications intended for consumer use are implemented for business use, they act as their own shadow IT.
 This is dangerous even when the employer consents to their use, and the enterprise might not even be aware of how hazardous using third-party software can be.
 Shadow IT is any kind of information technology tasks that are run separately from the enterprise IT department.

 The company often does not have any access over which information can be shared and which cannot.
-For example, there are no parameters in WhatsApp messages dictating which pieces of information are confidential and cannot be shared and which are safe to share
+For example, there are no parameters in WhatsApp for business GDPR messages dictating which pieces of information are confidential and cannot be shared and which are safe to share.
+A fully secure, yet user friendly WhatsApp alternative is the answer.

 Another serious security flaw that mobile apps have is the separation between which information should be made accessible by IT or the administration and what the developer of the app makes accessible.
 This is a primary security downfall that underdeveloped consumer applications pose.
 IT control over every aspect of the mobile application is imperative to circumventing data breaches.